Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 > >   - For example: "wt" for "wild-type".
 Also, they are all "1hr", so that is superfluous information
 > > - The prep_date and ship_date might not be needed
 > > - Use "microlitres" for "Volume (µL)" etc.
+> > - Volume and concentration column headers have unusual (not allowed) characters
+> > - Format of client_sample_id changes and cannot have spaces, slashes, non-standard ASCII characters
 > >
 > > Errors:
-> > - Sequential order of well_position changes
-> > - Format of client_sample_id changes and cannot have spaces, slashes, non-standard ASCII characters
 > > - Capitalization of the replicate column changes
-> > - Volume and concentration column headers have unusual (not allowed) characters
 > > - Volume, concentration, and RIN column decimal accuracy changes
 > > - The prep_date and ship_date formats are different, and prep_date has multiple formats
 > > - Are there others not mentioned?